openanalytics/shinyproxy-config-examples/09-api-oauth2/README.md

 ## Together with OpenID Connect

-1. set up an OAuth2 server, in case you don't already have one, [Keycloak](https://keycloak.org) is a good option
+1. set up an OAuth 2.0 server, in case you don't already have one, [Keycloak](https://keycloak.org) is a good option
-2. launch ShinyProxy using the following configuration (adapt the OAuth2 configuration, but make sure to use the same client):
+2. launch ShinyProxy using the following configuration (adapt the OAuth 2.0 configuration, but make sure to use the same client):

       ```yaml